NatureProductions/C-Agriculture-/README.md

 <p align=”center”>

 This is the first page where the user will register.
-This will help the company to know their customers and easy research if needed. : <br/>
+This will help the company to know their customers and easy research if needed.
+Only name, surname and location will be needed from the customer.
+This is how customer to will register. <br/>

 ![image](https://github.com/user-attachments/assets/cb560371-7be1-4276-8678-c7656a07b1b0)